Banking basics

 The IBAN system was originally designed to facilitate electronic payments between Eurozone banks.
 Eventually, it was adopted worldwide.

 However, not all banks and regions have adopted this standard.
 Therefore alternative systems such as SWIFT are still needed.
 Countries in North America, Australia, and Asia do not use IBAN for domestic money transfers.
-In these countries, the IBAN number is only required when sending funds to countries that have adopted the IBAN system.

 Today, IBANs are used in more than 70 countries worldwide.
 Although not all countries have adopted IBAN for domestic transfers, it is becoming necessary for international transactions with countries that have adopted the system.